Connect with others who understand.

 • Do not drink well water, unless it has been boiled for one minute or filtered.

-Many websites and products make health claims about nutritional supplements and cancer.
-It can be challenging to decipher what is legitimate, evidence-based fact and what may be far-fetched marketing claims.
-There is little scientific evidence proving a specific nutrient or supplement to be effective in the treatment of cancer.
+Many websites and products claim that certain nutritional supplements can help treat cancer.
+It can be difficult to know what’s based on solid evidence and what is just a far-fetched marketing claim.
+There is very little scientific proof that any specific nutrient or supplement is effective in treating cancer.

-It is important to always consult with your doctor before trying any supplement or herb.
-It may have a negative impact on your cancer treatment.
+Always check in with your doctor before taking any supplement or herb.
+Some may have a negative impact on your cancer treatment.

 For instance, the popular herbal supplement St. John’s wort is known to reduce the effectiveness of imatinib (Gleevec), a drug used to treat chronic myeloid leukemia and Philadelphia-positive acute lymphoblastic leukemia.